vosaul/status.im/source/research/ulc_in_details.md

 * TD - the total difficulty of the chain until a given block
 * LES - light Ethereum subprotocol
 * ULC - ultra light client, an option of LES
-* CHT - Canonical Hash Trie which maps historical block numbers to their canonical hashes in a merkle trie.
-This allows us to discard the block headers themselves in favor of a trie root which encompasses the accumulation of their hashes and to fetch proofs that a specific block hash is in fact the one we verified earlier [\[1\]][1]
+* CHT - Canonical Hash Trie which maps historical block numbers to their canonical hashes in a Merkle trie.
+This allows us to discard the block headers themselves in favour of a trie root which encompasses the accumulation of their hashes and to fetch proofs that a specific block hash is, in fact, the one we verified earlier [\[1\]][1]

 ## Overview
-ULC is a new option in LES that doesn't break capability with LES protocol, but significantly reduces Ethereum client time and resources to sync with the chain.
+ULC is a new option in LES that doesn't break capability with LES protocol but significantly reduces Ethereum client time and resources to sync with the chain.
-The main idea is about reducing an amount of messages and doing less validations on client side.
+The main idea is about reducing the amount of messages and doing fewer validations on the client side.

 ## What does ULC solves?
 1) CPU&Battery consumption
-2) Time to start sync
+2) Time to start the sync
-3) Time to finish sync
+3) Time to finish the sync

 ## ULC in schemes
 ### Algorithm